jatinnxn/GenerativeAI/README.md

 Set up these API keys as secret environmen variables in Replit.
 ### Installing Dependencies
 1. Open your Replit project.
-2. Enter the following commands in the Replit shell to install the necessary dependencies: pip install boltiotai
+2. Enter the following commands in the Replit shell to install the necessary dependencies : pip install boltiotai
 ## Usage
 1. Import the necessary libraries in your Python script: